Azure API Management FAQs

 You have several options to secure the connection between the API Management gateway and your back-end services.
 You can:

 - Use HTTP basic authentication.
 For more information, see Import and publish your first API.

 - Use SSL mutual authentication as described in How to secure back-end services by using client certificate authentication in Azure API Management.

 - Use IP whitelisting on your back-end service.
-If you have a Standard or Premium tier API Management instance, the IP address of the gateway remains constant.
+In all tiers of API Management, the IP address of the gateway remains constant, with a few caveats.
 You can set your whitelist to allow this IP address.
 You can get the IP address of your API Management instance on the Dashboard in the Azure portal.

 - Connect your API Management instance to an Azure Virtual Network.